aciccarello/ciccarello.me/subscribe.md

 layout: page
 ---

-Get sent updates on the latest posts!
+Get sent updates on the latest posts using your method of choice!
+My content is available via RSS, Microformats, email, Bluesky, and the Fediverse.
-If you'd prefer to only subscribe to posts about foster care, use the form on the [foster care](/foster/#subscribe) page.
+If you'd prefer to only subscribe to posts about foster care via RSS or email, see the [foster care](/foster/#subscribe) page.

-## Subscribe Using a Feed Reader
+## Subscribe with a Feed Reader

-This blog also supports subscribing via RSS (technically Atom).
+This blog supports subscribing via RSS (technically Atom).
 Using an feed reader you can subscribe to the [feed URL]({{ "/feed.xml" | url }}).
 Learn more about RSS on aboutfeeds.com.

 <input type="button" onclick="(function(btn){var z=document.createElement('script');document.subtomeBtn=btn;z.src='https://www.subtome.com/load.js';document.body.appendChild(z);})(this)" value="Subscribe via feed reader">